7 min read

-Often, this can happen when people leave the house for a few days – such as going on holiday or visiting family over Christmas – and the central heating is left off.
+Even though this can happen all year round, Winter is the most prevalent season as burst pipes are very common due to water inside a pipe freezing which then expands and causes the pipe to crack or burst.
+This often happens when people leave the house for a few days – such as going on holiday or visiting family over Christmas – and turn the the central heating off.
 The temperature can plummet dramatically in that time, which can lead to big problems.

-Between the cost of fixing your home, replacing damaged items and having to find somewhere else to live if your home becomes uninhabitable, the cost of escape of water claims can quickly add up.
+In addition, if your home is uninhabitable, you might have to find somewhere else to live which means the cost of escape of water claims can quickly add up.

-NOTE: If water has been leaking for some time and your ceiling is bulging, it mightn’t be safe to enter the room.
-Regardless of the damage, you should stay out for the sake of your own safety.
+NOTE: If water has been leaking for some time and your ceiling is bulging, it might not be safe to enter the room.
+Regardless of the damage, you should stay out for your own safety.

 You should then contact your home insurance provider to make a claim.
 Depending on your policy, your insurer may also be able to arrange for a plumber or heating engineer to come out and help – Autoline’s Home Emergency Cover offers round-the-clock access to these services.

-If possible, it might be a good idea to take some photos or video clips on your phone to help with the claims process, but it’s likely your insurance provider will send out a professional to formally assess the damage and decide what repairs are necessary.
+If possible, it might be a good idea to take some photos or video clips on your phone to assist you in the claims process.
+Depending on the extent of damage your insurance provider may send out a professional to formally assess the damage and decide what repairs are necessary.

 In the event that your home is left uninhabitable by damage, some insurance policies will reimburse the cost of staying in alternative accommodation like a hotel.
-It’s worth checking the details of your home insurance policy ahead of time to make sure you know exactly what you’re covered for, and what you’re not.
+It’s worth checking the details of your home insurance policy ahead of time to make sure you know exactly what you are (and are not) covered for.

-If you’re planning on going away from home over the winter, you should set your central heating to come on for a short while each day.
+If you’re planning on going away, you should set your central heating to come on for a short while each day.
 Even an hour a day can prevent temperatures dropping to freezing point.